microsoft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 * A **dynamic** list leaves the extension in charge of filtering the list of items.
   * These are implementations of the `IDynamicListPage` interface.
-  * In this case, `GetItems` will be called every time the query changes, and the extension is responsible for filtering the list of items.
+  * In this case, the host app will call the setter for `SearchText` on the `IDynamicListPage` when the user changes the query.
+The extension may then raise an `ItemsChanged` event afterwards, to let the host know it needs to fetch items again.
+Additionally, the host app won't do any filtering of the results - it's the extension's responsibility to filter them.
     * Ex: The GitHub extension may want to allow the user to type `is:issue is:open`, then return a list of open issues, without string matching on the text.

 ```csharp
 interface IFallbackHandler {